Daşoguz: History

 Founded as a fort called Tashauz in the early 19th century by the Russians, the name was changed to the Turkmen form Dashkhovuz in 1992 after independence, and to Daşoguz by order of President Niyazov in 1999; the modern city has all characteristics of Soviet planning.
 The etymology remains disputed.

-On September 5, 1998, an H5 meteorite weighing approximately 7 kilograms fell in Daşoguz.
+On September 5, 1998, a H5 meteorite weighing approximately seven kilograms fell in Daşoguz.

 City

 Along the middle of the town runs the Saparmurat Turkmenbashy Shayoly, formerly Andalyp Shayoly in honor of Andalyp, a native poet c.
 18th century.

-A pentad of statues—Oguzhan, Görogly, Gorkut Ata, Tughril, Alp Arslan and Magtymguly Pyragy surrounding a seated Saparmurat Niyazov, who is reading Ruhnama—ornament the town center.
-Two museums —Museum of Bagshies, commemorating native traditional singers and Glory Museum, commemorating local war heroes — are prominent.
+A pentad of statues — Oguzhan, Görogly, Gorkut Ata, Tughril, Alp Arslan and Magtymguly Pyragy surrounding a seated Saparmurat Niyazov, who is reading Ruhnama — ornament the town center.
+Two museums — Museum of Bagshies, commemorating native traditional singers and Glory Museum, commemorating local war heroes — are prominent.

 Transportation

 Paul Brummell notes that the town serves as a transportation hub rather than a tourist destination.
 Daşoguz Airport provides regular flights to Ashgabat and Turkmenbashy.
 At the city's northern edge lies the railway station, from which a daily train operates to and from Ashgabat.
 Private vehicles are available for transport to all district capitals in the Northern Region, and Ashgabat.

+In December 2024, a training and service center for KAMAZ vehicle maintenance and repair opened in Dashoguz.
+The center offers vehicle washing, parking, spare parts storage, and quick replacement services, along with training facilities and a repair workshop.

 Demographics

-Daşoguz's population of 166,500 (1999 census estimate) is predominantly Turkmen and Uzbek, with smaller numbers of Russians, Koreans, Karakalpaks, and Tatars present.
+Daşoguz's population of 166,500 (1999 census estimate) is predominantly Turkmen, Uzbek and Kazakhs with smaller numbers of Russians, Koreans, Karakalpaks, and Tatars present.
 A large number of those forcefully displaced by ex-President for Life Saparmurat Niyazov have been resettled in lands adjoining the town.